PolymerElements/paper-menu-button/README.md

 another element that represents "content", to create a dropdown menu that displays the "content" when the "trigger" is clicked.

-The child element with the slot `dropdown-trigger` will be used as the "trigger" element.
-The child element with the slot `dropdown-content` will be used as the "content" element.
+The child element assigned to the `dropdown-trigger` slot will be used as the "trigger" element.
+The child element assigned to the `dropdown-content` slot will be used as the "content" element.

 The `paper-menu-button` is sensitive to its content's `iron-select` events.
 If